CitizenCathay/recipe-app/README.md

 - Featured and trending cards that are clickable which display search results for that category.

 - Recipe cards grid in the search results page that are interactive and when clicked, bring the user to a new page that contains detailed recipe information.

+- Dynamic Routing: Searching keywords or clicking on a recipe card leads to a dynamically generated page for that specific searchterm or recipe, providing users with in-depth insights.

 - Responsive Design: The application is designed to work on various screen sizes, making it accessible across different devices.